kubilus1/dewadl/README.md

 How about a generic use case:

-    import dewadl
+    from dewadl import dewadl

-    myapi = dewadl(wadl_file="localfile.wadl")
+    myapi = dewadl.wadl_processor(wadl_file="localfile.wadl")

     myapi.doStuff()

-If we were to use this with uDeploy:
+If we were to use this with a remote uDeploy server:

-    import dewadl
+    from dewadl import dewadl

-    ucd = dewadl(wadl_url="https://myucdserver.com/rest/application.wadl", userid="myuser", passwd="mypass")
+    ucd = dewadl.wadl_processor(wadl_url="https://myucdserver.com/rest/application.wadl", userid="myuser", passwd="mypass")

     apps = ucd.getActiveApplications()
     for app in apps: